guillain/CoreBot-framework/doc/configuration.md

 by the application.

 Some keay features explanation:
-- default_conf: load or not the default conf (true/false)
+- default.load_controller_listener: load or not the default conf (true/false)
 - log: logger settings
     - debug: activate the global debug mode
     - verbosity: set log verbosity